 - solid foods and healthy eating

-If your child needs extra or specialised help, your child and family health nurse can refer you to other health professionals or services so that you and your baby get help early.
+If your child needs extra or specialised help, your child and family health nurse can refer you to other health professionals or services, like speech pathologists, physiotherapists or paediatricians.
+This means you and your baby will get help early.

 Seeing a child and family health nurse: what to expect